TiagoOlivoto/pliman/cran-comments.md

       utils_file.Rd: \value

 * Done!
 I have included \value to all the .Rd files.

+I hope that fixing these two issues makes the package suitable for publication.
+If any changes still need to be made, please, let me known.
+Thank you for the time in reviewing this new submission

 ## Test environments
 * local R installation, R 4.0.5